techbrett/OfficeDocs-SkypeForBusiness/Teams/migration-from-teams.md

 ### What the Teams data export tool supports

+The Teams data export tool and the Teams Export APIs don't export all of the same data.
+The export tool only exports a subset of the data that the Teams Export APIs do.

 The Teams data export tool allows you to export the following messaging content from Microsoft Teams:

 - One-to-one chats